yike5460/shortvideo-online/prototype/frontend/docs/cognito-setup.md

 - Sensitive operations require re-authentication
 - API calls are secured with IAM policies
 - S3 access is controlled via Cognito Identity Pool
+- Authenticated users have specific permissions:
+  - Read/Write access to specific S3 bucket paths for video uploads and processing
+  - Access to API Gateway endpoints for video search and processing

 ## Common Issues and Troubleshooting